 The length of time between ordering and receiving the cabinets vary by manufacturer, based on their production flow and the number of orders.
 For example, if they are running a promotion, often the lead times are longer.
-In general, cabinets take 4-6 weeks to arrive at our showroom.
 When they arrive, we call you to schedule the installation.
 (Never tear anything out until you have the replacements in hand!)

 What are frameless cabinets?

 Framed or frameless refers to the way the front of the cabinet box is made.
 “Framed” cabinets have the appearance of a picture frame around the opening that you see when you open the cabinet door.
 This is traditional, and some say dressier, appearance than the “frameless”.
 Frameless cabinets are sometimes called “European style” because they are used frequently there.
 They are considered more contemporary and do not have the picture frame look.
 They are also referred to as “full access” because there is no frame around the opening, thus giving you more access to the cabinet.